 An International Biosphere Reserve and UNESCO World Heritage Site, Great Smoky Mountains National Park is home to rugged mountains (many peaks in excess of 6,000 feet), historic homesteads, old-growth forests, famous hiking trails (including the Appalachian Trail, which passes right through the park) and 100,000 different types of plants and animals (including the most famous animals in the park–black bears).
 Since the park is so large and has so many places to explore during a vacation, where do you begin?
 (Pic at top is the highest point in GSMNP Clingmans Dome.)

-Five entrances to the Great Smoky Mountains National Park are within 70 miles from downtown Asheville: Cataloochee Valley, Oconaluftee, Road to Nowhere, Balsam Mountain, and Big Creek.
+Six entrances to the Great Smoky Mountains National Park are within 70 miles of downtown Asheville: Cataloochee Valley, Oconaluftee, Road to Nowhere, Balsam Mountain, Big Creek, and Deep Creek.
 Here are our top things to do in the Smokies on the North Carolina side.

 Great Smoky Mountains NC Things to Do